Marquez Callaway Player Prop Bets for NFL Week 7 | New Orleans vs. Seattle 10/25/2021

 Season Stats

-- Callaway's 13 receptions have led to 222 yards (44.4 per game) and three touchdowns.
-He has been targeted 21 times.
+- Callaway has chipped in with 13 catches for 222 yards and three touchdowns this year.
+He has been targeted 21 times and puts up 44.4 receiving yards per game.

-- So far this season, 17.5% of the 120 passes thrown by his team have gone Callaway's way.

 - Callaway (two red zone targets) has been the recipient of 11.8% of his team's 17 red zone pass attempts.